-The aim of Thomas Bewick Primary is to provide opportunities for children to develop into independent and confident young people who know how to make a positive contribution to their community and the wider society.
+The aim of Thomas Bewick C of E Primary is to provide opportunities for children to develop into independent and confident young people who know how to make a positive contribution to their community and the wider society.
 Developing children’s moral, spiritual, social and cultural understanding is woven into school life; everyone is encouraged to ‘Let their Light shine’.

-We encourage children to be active readers and are developing their passion for reading from an early age.
+We encourage children to be active and inquisitive readers and are developing their passion for reading from an early age.
 We support children to become resilient and inquisitive through providing them opportunities for reasoning and challenge.
 We encourage children to discuss and explain their reasons behind their answers.

-Our curriculum is designed to ensure depth and mastery through enquiry questions which promote engagement and deeper level thinking.
+The curriculum is designed to ensure depth and mastery through enquiry questions which promote engagement and deeper level thinking.
 Children are encouraged to ask questions, lead the learning and make links using prior knowledge.
 They are given opportunities to revisit learning: to improve their working memory and build layers of understanding.
 Our teachers work hard to secure children’s understanding of the curriculum through rich and engaging experiences within and beyond the classroom.
 We have high expectations of all our children and encourage them to develop independence, resilience and determination in all lessons to create an essential foundation for their future success.

 Building knowledge and understanding

 Our Primary curriculum is designed around well-crafted enquiry questions, within which our children build knowledge, understanding and skills systematically and cumulatively.
 Subjects are carefully considered for inclusion within each enquiry to ensure relevance and coherence.
 Our curriculum provides children with memorable experiences from diverse and rich opportunities, allowing everyone to learn from a knowledge-rich approach.
 The children’s own communities, their heritage and traditions are frequently used as a starting point for engaging interest.
-The Thomas Bewick Primary curriculum is intended to raise aspirations, engender a sense of personal pride in achievement, and provide a purpose and relevance for learning.
+The Thomas Bewick C of E Primary curriculum is intended to raise aspirations, engender a sense of personal pride in achievement, and provide a purpose and relevance for learning.

 The curriculum design ensures that the needs of individual and small groups of children can be met within the environment of quality first teaching, supported by targeted, proven interventions where appropriate.
 As a result, positive impact is seen on pupil outcomes.